Founder's letter.

 The plan, to whatever extent there was one, was to not have a plan.
 No five-year forecast.
 No "we will be acquired by X." No "we will hit Y users by Z." Just keep building, keep the lights on, keep saying yes to the work that was interesting and no to the work that was not.
 Fourteen years later that is still mostly how the company operates.

-What I have learned from running Zawjni for eight years, and then QRLynx and Menujo since 2024, and now Lebseh and CVPoet in beta, is that the compounding return on running a single product well for a long time is enormous.
+What I have learned from running Zawjni — first as a quiet beta from 2017, then as a formal product since 2024 — alongside QRLynx and Menujo since 2024, and Lebseh and CVPoet, is that the compounding return on running a single product well for a long time is enormous.
 It is unmeasurable in the first three years.
 It is obvious in year eight.
 Every product I have shipped is one I expect to be running in 2036.
 Most of them probably will be.

 The other thing I have learned is that the operating model matters more than the product idea.
 The reason I can run five products with a tiny operating team is that every one of them sits on the same infrastructure stack we built and have refined for eleven years.
 New products do not introduce new tooling.
 New brands do not require new playbooks.
 The compounding return on stack ownership is the same shape as the compounding return on product ownership — invisible in year three, decisive in year eight.